113ll3/Ibmclouddocscli/reference/cfcommands/index.md

 <strong>Examples</strong>:

-Displays the events for an application named `my_app`.
+Displays the events for an application that is named `my_app`.
 ```
 cf events my_app
 ```